Excel-DNA/ImportFunctions/README.md

 * IMPORTXML
 * IMPORTHTML

-The add-in is developed in C# based on the Excel-DNA library, and uses the HtmlAgilityPack as a helper.
+The add-in is developed in C# based on the Excel-DNA library, and uses [AngleSharp](https://github.com/AngleSharp/AngleSharp) as the processor.

 The add-in targets .NET Framework 4.8 and Excel 2007 or later (Windows only).